DarioTrujanoOchoa/dariotrujanoochoa.github.io/_portfolio/2024-10-30-feedbackMisinfo-2.md

 collection: portfolio
 ---

-This study explores the decision-making processes involved in classifying information in the context of headlines that may be accurate or false.
-The experiment investigates how different types of feedback influence the willingness to pay for headline verification.
-Three treatment conditions are examined: no feedback, feedback on own performance, and feedback on group classification performance.
-The findings provide empirical insights into the dynamics of information spread, confidence, and the value of information.
-These have implications for understanding and mitigating the effects of misinformation in political contexts.
+This study is the first to elicit the value individuals place on verifying real headlines, focusing on the role of feedback in shaping verification behavior and confidence.
+In a lab experiment, 184 participants classified headlines as accurate or fake, reporting their willingness to pay (WTP) for a perfect signal under three feedback conditions: control, individual, and group.
+Results show that explicit feedback on others’ accuracy reduces the perceived value of verification, potentially discouraging fact-checking.
+The findings highlight how feedback influences verification demand.
+By addressing gaps in the existing literature and focusing on Mexico, this study provides novel insights into the design of interventions to combat misinformation.

+<a href="https://dariotrujanoochoa.github.io/files/feedback_misinfo.pdf">Download File</a>

 <embed src="https://dariotrujanoochoa.github.io/files/feedback_misinfo.pdf" type="application/pdf" width="100%" />